Youth Council Bylaws

 If you have any questions about this program, please email Communications@SpringdaleAR.gov or call the Mayor's Office at 750-8114.

-The Bylaws below were adopted by resolution by the City Council for the 2019 Youth Council class.
+The Bylaws below were adopted by resolution by the City Council for the Youth Council program.

 ARTICLE I. NAME, PURPOSE, AND ESSENTIAL DUTIES